fishman/autopass.cr/README.md

 [autopass.service](/repomaa/autopass.cr/tree/master/autopass.service).

 If you installed autopass.cr from AUR, socket and service files have been set up for you.
-Start the socket by running `systemd --user start autopass.socket`.
+Start the socket by running `systemctl --user start autopass.socket`.
 This will open a FIFO `$XDG_RUNTIME_DIR/autopass.fifo`.
 To start autopass simply write anything followed by newline on the FIFO: `echo start >>
 $XDG_RUNTIME_DIR/autopass.fifo`.